HengWeiBin/Oil-Polution-Dataset-with-PIDNet/README.md

 ## Acknowledgement

-* Our implementation is related to [PIDNet: A Real-time Semantic Segmentation Network Inspired from PID Controller](https://github.com/XuJiacong/PIDNet).
+* Our implementation is based on [PIDNet: A Real-time Semantic Segmentation Network Inspired from PID Controller](https://github.com/XuJiacong/PIDNet).
 * Thanks for their nice contribution.